Building Inclusive Excellence

-Ms. Carey Winkler (School of Social Work) developed a Member Roles Inventory Exercise (PDF) which can be used in the way it suggests, as a self-assessment, but can also be used as a way to provide feedback to other group/team/class members.
+Ms. Carey Winkler (School of Social Work) developed a Member Roles Inventory (PDF) which can be used in the way it suggests, as a self-assessment, but can also be used as a way to provide feedback to other group/team/class members.
 Ms. Carey Winkler writes, "As someone who used to dislike even thinking about conflict and now kind of likes it, I found the book Crucial Conversations really valuable.
 I also like adding to the conflict language by using terms like crucial or courageous conversations.
 This approach includes an element of examining/assessing our communication styles under stress – there is even a self-assessment to look at our tendencies and to then consider areas to attend to in the process of communicating under stress."
-This document summarizes some of the points brought to life in the book Reframing Conflict as an Opportunity for Crucial & Courageous Conversations.
+The document Reframing Conflict as an Opportunity for Crucial & Courageous Conversations summarizes some of the points brought to life in the book Reframing Conflict as an Opportunity for Crucial & Courageous Conversations.

 Add transparent teaching methods.

 Transparent teaching methods help students understand how and why they are learning course content in particular ways.
 Research on transparent assignment design shows that "...two instances of transparent instruction in a term significantly enhanced students' success, with even greater gains for first-generation, low-income and underrepresented college students.
 These findings offer implications for how faculty and educational developers can adopt transparent instruction to help their institutions to right the inequities in college students’ educational experiences across the country, especially in the first year of college (when the greatest numbers of students drop out)."
-For resources, examples and ideas on how to increase transparency in your assignments, see the Transparency in Learning and Teaching Project at the University of University of Nevada, Las Vegas.
+For resources, examples and ideas on how to increase transparency in your assignments, see the Transparency in Learning and Teaching Project.

 How can we maintain our classrooms as places where the dignity of each student, regardless of political viewpoint, will be respected?
 How can we model openness and care, critical thinking and compassion?
 See the resources on our Discussing Controversial Issues in Class web page.